andreapdr/andreapdr.github.io/index.markdown

 <img src="/imgs/andrea_blog.png" alt="some years have passed, though">

-Hi 👋 My name is Andrea Pedrotti and I am a PhD Student in Computer Science at the `University of Pisa`.
-I am also a research fellow at the `Institute of Information Science and Technologies` of the `National Council of Research` (ISTI-CNR) where I am a member of `AI4Text` group at the `Artificial Intelligence for Media and Humanities laboratory` (AIMH).
+Hi 👋 My name is Andrea Pedrotti and I am currently a Post-Doc at the `Institute of Information Science and Technologies` of the `National Council of Research` (ISTI-CNR).
+Here, I am a member of `AI4Text` group in the `Artificial Intelligence for Media and Humanities laboratory` (AIMH).
+I have obtained my PhD in Computer Science from the `University of Pisa`, with the thesis `Heterogeneous Transfer Learning in Natural Language Processing`.

 My primary interests lie in  representation learning, both at large and small scale, with a particular interests in `heterogeneous transfer learning`, I like playing with different domains such as languages and perceptual modalities within `multimodal` and `multilingual` settings.